kboy-silvergym/SnapLikeCollectionView/README.md

 The collectionView library which is scaling, scrolling and stopping comfortably like Snapchat and Instagram.

-This library is not perfect, so welcome to your PR 🤲🤲🤲

 |👻 This 👻|Instagram|Snapchat|
 |:-:|:-:|:-:|
 |<img src="Images/this.gif" width=200>|<img src="Images/instagram.gif" width=180>|<img src="Images/snapchat.gif" width=180>|